Three men reject Moussavi’s claim

 In their legal paper title “Declaration of Facts” the trio claims that until the end of December 2018, Kaveh Moussavi repeatedly made offers of money to Zafar Ali QC to approach the Pakistan government and persuade them to pay Broadsheet but Zafar Ali rejected the commission offers and repeatedly stated in no uncertain terms that he had not been instructed by Pakistan.

-Zafar Ali QC, Dr Pucks and Shahid Iqbal rejected the “Moussavi document” as making misrepresentations and omitting significant messages from Moussavi and, pertinently, Zafar Ali’s responses to them.
+Zafar Ali QC, Dr Pucks and Shaid Iqbal rejected the “Moussavi document” as making misrepresentations and omitting significant messages from Moussavi and, pertinently, Zafar Ali’s responses to them.

 The legal paper confirms that Zafar Ali QC had been approached by the incoming Pakistani administration to discuss options for a new recovery programme.
 Subsequently, Zafar Ali QC and Dr Kersten Pucks drafted an asset recovery proposal to recover “the largest amount of stolen funds by basing the asset recovery programme outside Pakistan to separate it from the political process, so that no individual would be exempted from investigation”.